mmills2/Air_Mouse/README.md

 To install, all you have to do is click on Air Mouse 1.0 under releases, download the source code zip file, and exctract the folder.

-## For Coders
+## For Developers

 If you want to work on the project you must have **Python version 3.10.1** installed.
 You can either downgrade/upgrade your Python version to match this version or create a virtual environment with Python 3.10.1.
 You can download Python 3.10.1 [here](https://www.python.org/downloads/release/python-3101/).
 Next, you will have to install four libraries: OpenCV, MediaPipe, mouse and pywin32.
 OpenCV is a powerful computer vision library however the only feature used here is accessing the camera.
 MediaPipe is a library that utilizes artificial intelligence and machine learning for a wide range of solutions, but this project will only use the hand tracking and gesture recognition solutions. mouse is a library that allows you to programmatically control your mouse. pywin32 provides access to tons of Python 3 Windows APIS but this library will only be used to retrieve the screen's resolution with the scaling percentage.
+This project was packaged into an exe file with the pyinstaller library.
+However, this library is not required to edit and run the project.

 ### Libraries